-1. A Rug Can Make Your Home Look Expensive
+11 Design Tips To Make Your Home Look Expensive

-Shop vintage rugs — my favorite source is Etsy, BTDubs that shopping board is updated monthly so you’ll want to bookmark that page.
-A vintage rug will elevate your room design, plus, it’s a one-of-a-kind piece that will make your home unique.
+Shop vintage rugs — my favorite source is Etsy, BTDubs that shopping board is updated monthly, so you’ll want to bookmark that page.
+A vintage rug will elevate your room design, plus it’s a one-of-a-kind piece that will make your home unique.
 However, many times they’re on the smaller side, but I have a solution for that.
 Layer it over an inexpensive jute rug like this one or this one.
 Layering your rugs will give your home texture and added dimension.

 2. Repaint The Walls Or Add Wallpaper

 Wallpaper adds a punch of major personality to your room.
 If it makes you nervous, start small.
-I wallpapered the closet in the foyer and my both powder rooms in bold, bright patterns.
+I wallpapered the closet in the foyer and both of my powder rooms in bold, bright patterns.
 Let me just say, it took those spaces to god tier.

 5. Create More Natural Light

 A well-placed mirror can also create the illusion that your room is larger than it actually is.
 Although I’m fond of using an extra-large floor mirror like this, really any decorative mirror will do the job.
 If you’re looking for affordable decor, this arched mirror is a great way to get that designer look for less.
 If you want the look of this vintage mirror for less, take a looksy at this one.

 6. Add Texture To Your Decor

 Mix and match textures in your room decor to create a luxe interior designer look.
 Leather, wood, vintage, metal, linen, velvet…you get the picture.
-Nate Berkus is the king of layering different textures and his rooms give off this casual, eclectic, I’m not trying but I’m trying french girl chic look.
+Nate Berkus is the king of layering different textures, and his rooms give off this casual, eclectic, I’m not trying, but I’m trying French girl chic look.
 The photo below has a lot of texture with the nubby blanket, linen sofa, cable knit rug, and brass table.
 Even though it’s a neutral color palette, there’s movement.
 What you can’t see are the wood coffee table and vintage pottery.
 This space was definitely a vibe.

 Not only is decluttering free of charge, making it the cheapest way to make your home look expensive, but it also makes your room feel airy and bright.
 The concept is simple but true.
 Think about it, while flipping through magazines and catalogs, you’ll notice all the “stuff” is missing.
 Over the last few years, I’ve slowly minimized the number of things in my home, helping to make unique pieces stand out.
 To help keep a tidy space, invest in baskets and decorative boxes to wrangle in the blankets and remotes.
 It’s all about the little things.